Knowing When to Defer: Selective Prediction for Responsible Knowledge Tracing: Experiments and Results

-The dataset used to train each of the models contains student responses to questions.
-Here, we have limited the student response history to contain 100 questions-answer pairs per student.
-Students answer questions in quiz sessions, where a student will answer 5 questions in one session, which generally increase in difficulty.
-Therefore, the 100 question-answer pairs will typically be a result of a student working on 20 quizzes.
-We provide further details on the datasets in Section~\ref{app:dataset_details}.
+We implemented our selective prediction approach across three KT architectures: DKT~\cite{DKT}, SAKT~\cite{SAKT}, and AKT~\cite{AKT}.
+These models represent the dominant recurrent and attention-based families in current KT literature.

-Firstly, we look at what the uncertainty in KT models reveals and why this is useful for a model designed to predict future responses of students.
-Secondly, we compare the different models to see how each captures uncertainty.
+The training dataset consists of student responses to mathematics questions.
+To standardize the context, we limited the interaction history to 100 question-answer pairs per student.
+Within this platform, students complete questions in five-question quiz sessions that progressively increase in difficulty.
+Consequently, the 100-interaction history typically reflects a student's performance across 20 distinct quizzes.
+Further dataset details are provided in Section~\ref{app:dataset_details}.